testersakage/mineclonia-jtest/mods/MAPGEN/mcl_levelgen/README.txt

 Disable this level generator when the "singlenode" mapgen is active, effectively restoring the usual significance of "singlenode".

+Mods (such as implement Lua map generators themselves) may also request that the original significance of "singlenode" be restored by creating a single file in their root directories as `mcl_levelgen.conf' with the following directive:

+  disable_mcl_levelgen = true

 The question has been raised how this level generator was implemented